ROCm/rocALUTION/docs/source/library.rst

 coo_col_ind array of ``nnz`` elements containing the column indices (integer).
 =========== ==================================================================

-The COO matrix is expected to be sorted by row indices and column indices per row.
+.. note:: The COO matrix is expected to be sorted by row indices and column indices per row.
 Furthermore, each pair of indices should appear only once.

 Consider the following :math:`3 \times 5` matrix and the corresponding COO structures, with :math:`m = 3, n = 5` and :math:`\text{nnz} = 8`:

 .. math::